Lake Onslow fieldwork under way, consents lodged

 The NZ Battery Project

-• The project is investigating a range of possible solutions to address the dry year problem, when hydro electricity lakes receive insufficient inflows and New Zealand burns fossil fuels to make up the shortfall.
+• The project is investigating a range of possible solutions to address the dry-year problem, when hydro-electricity lakes receive insufficient inflows and New Zealand burns fossil fuels to make up the shortfall.

 • Other possible solutions such as smaller pumped hydro schemes at other locations, other hydro options, and the five alternative technologies, including bioenergy, hydrogen and new ways of using geothermal, are also being investigated.